FORMACIÓN OFICIAL MICROSOFT | CURSOS EN MADRID

 Duración: 15 horas

-SQL AlwaysOn High Availability
+Curso SQL AlwaysOn High Availability

 Este curso de tres días dirigido por un instructor está diseñado para que los administradores de bases de datos y los ingenieros de Windows se familiaricen con los conceptos de SQL AlwaysOn y High Availability.
 El curso utiliza SQL 2016, pero explica las diferencias entre SQL 2012 y SQL 2014.